 Elegant Alba, Home of Chocolate, Truffles & Wine

 We would see other fixtures for which this capital city of the Langhe is known, mainly the Ferrero Chocolate Factory, and Alba’s elegant Neo-Gothic cathedral.
 We found it interesting to hear how the cathedral’s interior had evolved.
 Marco explained that the priest originally had his back turned to the congregation.
-Later, an evolving philosophy dictated that he be closer to the attendees, and facing them.
+Later, an evolving philosophy dictated that he face the attendees and be closer to them.
 This more recent evolution resulted in a new chandelier and altar being constructed.
-The light fixture is ultra-modern, and apparently stirred up quite a controversy when it was installed!
+The light fixture is ultra-modern, and apparently stirred up quite a controversy when it was installed.

 Video of This Experience: